Noahbreezy/forensikit/README.md

 Export-ForensikitReport -Path .\Output\20251215_224654Z -Format Html
 ```

+Remote run note:
+- If you ran a remote collection, point `Export-ForensikitReport` at the extracted host folder (e.g. `Output\<RunId>\<Host>`).
+If you only have the ZIP, extract it into a host folder first.

 Integration root summary (multiple runs):

 If you point `Export-ForensikitReport` at an integration test root folder (e.g. `Output\integration\<timestamp>_<guid>`), it produces a **summary-only** report across all run folders and hosts under that root: